-Work by the Rice lab of Pulickel Ajayan, professor in mechanical engineering and and of chemistry, shows the potential of stiffening polymer-based with fillers.
+Work by the Rice lab of Pulickel Ajayan, professor in mechanical engineering and materials science and of chemistry, shows the potential of stiffening polymer-based nanocomposites with carbon nanotube fillers.
 The team reported its discovery this month in the journal ACS Nano.

 To read the rest of the article, click here.